-Cluster-Emphasis Test Blueprint-Percent of Test Points on Grade 3 Test Major Clusters Supporting Clusters Additional Clusters 70-80% 10-20% 5-10%
+Cluster-Emphasis Test Blueprint-Percent of Test Points on Grade 4 Test Major Clusters Supporting Clusters Additional Clusters 70-80% 10-20% 5-10%

-Question Formats
+Ouestion Formats

-The 2014 Grade 3 Common Core Mathematics Test contains multiple-choice, short-response (2-point), and extended-response (3-point) questions.
+The 2014 Grade 4 Common Core Mathematics Test contains multiple-choice, short-response (2-point), and extended-response (3-point) questions.
 For multiple-choice questions, students select the correct response from four answer choices.
 For short- and extended-response questions, students write an answer to an open-ended question and may be required to show their work.
 In some cases, they may be required to explain, in words, how they arrived at their answers.
-Most test questions target more than one standard.
-Some questions assess an entire cluster.
-As such, many individual test questions assess Grade 3 September-to-April standards in conjunction with standards from past grades.